spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

          for alsa   arecord -L

-#    running with  imx 708, but it works with all cameras. the only differents is with hight and autofocus full comand
+#    running with  imx 708, but it works with all cameras rpicam-vid --list-cameras show the high and width

 ##  rpi 3 armhf and pi z2w armhf trixie audio default